 Neighbors witness car go into Rio Grande

-When a stolen car floated down the river past Libby Roberts, it was only the latest in the string of excitement that comes with living across from the Rio Grande.
-Neighbors witness car go into Rio Grande LAS CRUCES - When a stolen car floated down the river past Libby Roberts, it was only the latest in the string of excitement that comes with living across from the Rio Grande.
+A stolen car floating down the river only the latest in a string of excitement that comes with living across from the Rio Grande.
+Neighbors witness car go into Rio Grande A stolen car floating down the river only the latest in a string of excitement that comes with living across from the Rio Grande.

 Add your comments below